 You can spruce up your repurposed tin barrel nicely with some high-heat paint (like Rust-Oleum) and stencils.

-4. Gravel DIY Fire Pit
+4. Above Ground DIY Fire Pit

 There is no digging required for this DIY fire pit design!
 Select some handsome gravel for your foundation, spread it out to create your overall fire pit space, then stack your fire pit stones.
 The fire pit pictured was built with crushed concrete rock with some additional aesthetic details.